TransUnion UK - Modern Slavery & Human Trafficking Statement

 From time to time we may also distribute relevant messages to our employees to reinforce our approach.

 The Year in Summary

-We have continued to apply all relevant background checks and fulfil our legal obligations when recruiting new employees, and are comfortable that there have been no discrepancies that would indicate consequence in terms of the Modern Slavery Act.
+We have continued to apply all relevant background checks and fulfil our legal obligations when recruiting new employees and are comfortable that there have been no discrepancies that would indicate consequence in terms of the Modern Slavery Act.

-Callcredit’s Supply Chain:
+TransUnion UK’s Supply Chain:

-Through our risk based approach of new suppliers Callcredit continues to self-assess a remote likelihood of exploitation in our supply chain.
-Callcredit is therefore able to state that within our last financial year there were no requirements to terminate business with any suppliers on the grounds of
+Through our risk-based approach of assessing new and incumbent suppliers, TransUnion UK continues to experience a remote likelihood of exploitation in our supply chain.
+TransUnion UK is therefore able to state that within our last financial year there were no requirements to terminate business with any suppliers on the grounds of contravention of the Act.

-Chief Risk Officer & General Counsel (Board Member)
+Chief Risk Officer & General Counsel

 1 May 2018

 The Board of Crown Acquisition Topco Limited (ultimate parent company on that date).

 Updated to include all group companies and reflect change in trading style